How to Become a Real Estate Agent – Step by Step Guide

 4. Throughout your career, follow the NAR’s professional conduct guidelines.

-5. Repeat the online course every four years to catch up with the updated curriculum and to keep your certification.
+5. Repeat the online course every four years to keep up with the updated curriculum and your certification.

 Top Courses of this Category

 How to Apply for a Real Estate Job?